W3C

 1. The original motivation was to allow people to edit the minutes on a Wiki.
 The first attempt (putting the output of scribe.perl on the wiki) did not allow people to fix problems like forgetting to identify the scribe.
 With CommonScribe, "scribe: ..." lines can be added/editted easily, during or after the meeting.

 2. CommonScribe has a notion of people.
 Many attributes of a meeting and events during a meeting involve particular people.
-Where scribe.perl treats the names of people as opaque strings, CommonScribe treats the names as referents which must be resolved unambiguously.
-It is a scribe error (usually fixed after the meeting) to not identify people unambiguously.
+Where scribe.perl treats the names of people as opaque strings, CommonScribe treats the names as referents which should be resolved unambiguously.
+After the meeting, the meeting records should be cleaned up to make sure everyone is identified.

 3. With this in mind, CommonScribe has an object model which is amenable to data processing, such as querying for Resolutions or searching for all text attributed to one's self.
 No such interface is currently provided, however.

-4. CommonScribe is post-tracker, so it does not attempt to record Action Items.
+4. CommonScribe assumes tracker will take care of action items, so it doesn't try to highlight them.
 Instead, it tries to stay out of tracker's way, and to link text like action-NN and issue-NN to the tracker page for the item.

 Status